JonathanAquino/changelog-pr/README.md

 not use SemVer.

-If your repo is not SemVer-based (as many APIs are not), Changelog PR is preferred because it automatically generates changelogs and assigns a date to them.
+If your repo is not SemVer-based (as many APIs are not), Changelog PR is preferred because it automatically generates changelogs, assigning a date to each.
 With Changelog CI, you need to add version numbers to your project, you need to remember to run Changelog CI every couple of weeks, and when you run it you need to (a) remember all the PRs that were done to decide whether it is a major version, minor version, or patch version (b) create an empty